spectre-app/ios/README.md

 These instructions are for the Apple iOS application.

 1. Make sure you have all submodules checked out.
-2. Install CocoaPods dependencies: `pod install`.
-3. Export application icons into `design/icon`.
+2. Export application icons into `design/icon`.
-4. Open `Spectre.xcworkspace` in Xcode.
+3. Open `Spectre.xcworkspace` in Xcode.
-5. Build & Run.
+4. Build & Run.